saliormoon/Cookbook/recipes/README.md

 # Cookbook

-This cookbook is filled with recipes to help you understand the [multi-purpose database ArangoDB][1] better and to help you with specific problems.
+This cookbook is filled with recipes to help you understand the [multi-model database ArangoDB][1] better and to help you with specific problems.

 You can participate and [write your own recipes][2].
 You only need to write a recipe in markdown and make a [pull request to our repository][2].